Holland America Line - Final Grade: "B"

 Of HAL’s 15 ships, 12 have installed advanced sewage treatment systems, resulting in a grade of B+ for the company’s 80 percent sewage treatment score.
 In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power (thereby avoiding burning dirty fuel in port) were considered.
-In total, seven of Holland’s ships that dock at a port with shoreside power are plug-in capable, giving the company a C in this category (three of the ships HAL have equipped with shoreside power hookups, the Eurodam, Nieuw Amsterdam and Noordam, are not being sent to ports where shoreside power is offered, so for purposes of determining HAL’s air pollution reduction grade, these ships were only given half credit).
-In 2010, four of HAL’s ships - the Ryndam, Statendam, Volendam and Zaandam - were cited by Alaskan authorities for 13 violations of Alaskan water pollution standards, giving HAL an 83 percent for water quality compliance in Alaska, or a B+.
+In total, eight of Holland’s ships that dock at a port with shoreside power are plug-in capable, giving the company a C in this category (one of the ships HAL has equipped with shoreside power hookups, the Noordam, is not being sent to a port where shoreside power is offered, so for purposes of determining HAL’s air pollution reduction grade, these ships were only given half credit).
+Between 2010 and 2012, nine

 Holland America Line - Cruise Ship Fleet